-Gender reassignment is a term used to describe the process of transition that a person goes through when they change from being the sex they were assigned at birth to the one consistent with the gender they identify with.
+Gender reassignment is a term used to describe the process of transition when a person changes their gender from one to another.
 This does not necessarily include medical procedures.
+Transition is usually, but not always, changing from the gender that correlates with the sex assigned at birth to the one consistent with gender identity.
 Some people call this Gender Confirmation.
 Gender reassignment is one of 9 protected characteristics in the 2010 Equality Act, although the protected characteristic gender reassignment does not explicitly cover a person who is not living, or not assumed to be living, in a gender other than the sex they were assigned at birth.